A Survey of Features Used for Representing Black-box Single-objective Continuous Optimization: Trajectory-based features that capture problem-algorithm interaction

 \paragraph{Local Optima Networks} Local Optima Networks (LONs)~\cite{ochoa2014local} serve as a simplified model for representing discrete (combinatorial) fitness landscapes, where local optima are nodes and search transitions are edges defined by an exploration search operator.
 They represent the number of local optima in the landscape, as well as their distribution and connectivity patterns.
 Monotonic LONs (MLONs) are a variant of LONs where transitions between local optima are considered only if fitness is non-deteriorating.
-To account for neutrality in the level of local optima transitions, i.e., connected components in the MLONs which have the same fitness value, compressed MLONs (CMLONs) have been proposed~\cite{adair2019local}.
+To account for neutrality in the level of local optima transitions, i.e., connected components in the MLONs that have the same fitness value, compressed MLONs (CMLONs) have been proposed~\cite{adair2019local}.
 A compressed local optimum can be described as a grouping of interconnected nodes within the MLONs, all sharing the same fitness value.
+While originally proposed for combinatorial problems, LONs have been adapted for the continuous domain in~\cite{adair2019local}.
+In this case, a Basin-Hoping algorithm~\cite{basin_hopping} is used to identify the local optima, and the MLONs and CMLONs are adapted for the continuous problems.

 CMLONs have been utilized to visualize the 24 BBOB problem classes across different problem dimensions~\cite{mitchell2023local}.
 Network metrics are also calculated for each CMLON, and dimensionality reduction techniques are employed to classify and compare these problems.
 The findings reveal that CMLONs exhibit varied representations that are linked to the inherent properties of the problem instances and their dimensionality.
 Network metrics prove particularly crucial for multimodal problems in higher dimensions, where CMLONs become too intricate for meaningful visual interpretation.